CMSDAS/b2g-long-exercise/setup.md

 ```

-## Create a public/private key on lxplus for use with gitHub.
+## Create a public/private key on lxplus for use with GitHub.
 ### WARNING: Never put your private key `id_rsa` in any public space!
 ```bash
 ssh-keygen